 Air-gapping using a hybrid approach

-The following example shows how a scale-out NAS cluster is air-gapped using an Echola Systems‘ fiber-cut optical switch VFC2011-SM.
 The VFC2011 is a 20-port switch with LC connectors, and each port can support up to 100G.
-Considering both directions (Rx/Tx), one switch can support up to 10 nodes of 25G (single-lane), and 4 such switches can support up to10 nodes of 100G (4-lanes with breakout cables).
+Considering both directions (Rx/Tx), one switch can support up to 10 nodes of 25G (single-lane), and 4 such switches can support up to10 nodes of 100G (4 lanes with breakout cables).
 Since it is an L1 (physical layer) switch, there is no way the ransomware can breach the vault.
 The fiber-cut switch’s management port is also completely isolated from network access.
-But you have to ensure that your vault network is not discoverable and accessible from your production network due to any wrong network connection leaks, which could expose your vault network to attacks.
+But you must ensure that your vault network is not discoverable and accessible from your production network due to any network leaks, which could expose your vault network to attacks.

 An air gap client is a piece of software that runs on a separate host as a VM or as a containerized app inside the vault.
 All incoming traffic to the VM is permanently blocked.
-The air gap client communicates with an air gap monitor software that runs on the production network.
+The air gap client communicates with an air gap monitor software using the inside-out connection to the production network.
 The air gap monitor uses NDR and Backup software APIs to get their state periodically and store them in their own memory space.
 The air gap client gets these states by polling the air gap monitor from within the vault.
 Once the backup/replication is complete, the air gap client severs the connectivity.
 Please note that the air gap client and monitor script are implementation dependent, so you must write your own.
 Please refer to the automation section of the VFC2011-SM manual for scripting help.

 If your NDR can’t catch ransomware early in the kill chain, the backup data may not be clean.
-Therefore, you must ensure that the restoration process begins with a clean backup or snapshot.
+Therefore, you must ensure that restoration begins with a clean backup or snapshot.